Must Take Supplements to Gain Muscle Mass

 Unlike Creatine Monohydrate, BCAAs are not naturally produced by our bodies, instead, we have to get them from the food we eat.
 In a normal and healthy diet, everyone consumes BCAAs every day from foods that are usually rich in protein.

-BCAA supplements can be very beneficial, however - only if you are not consuming enough high-quality protein (containing BCAAs) within your diet.
+BCAA supplements can be very beneficial–if you are not consuming enough high-quality protein (containing BCAAs) within your diet.

 Taking BCAA supplements is generally safe and without any negative effects within the correct dosage.